 At blueFire PulsaR, clients have the chance to gain a better sense of themselves as individuals and begin forming goals with the guidance of therapeutic professionals.
-Through exciting adventure-based activities like mountaineering, bouldering, and canoeing, clients step outside of their comfort zone and build translatable skills such as leadership, teamwork, and accountability.
+Through exciting adventure-based activities like mountaineering and bouldering, clients step outside of their comfort zone and build translatable skills such as leadership, teamwork, and accountability.
 As clients take part in wilderness programming, we are able to assess their needs and begin to form a plan for transitioning away from past negative behaviors.
 Our transition planning helps identify key points as your child heads home and uses the wilderness to gain the confidence needed to no longer make the same mistakes.

 While we work with young adults with a variety of mental health issues, wilderness therapy can be a tool for young adults healing from trauma.
 Our therapists use EMDR and Brainspotting to help clients overcome their traumatic experiences.
 These techniques allow clients to reprocess past traumas or memories without retraumatizing.
 In the wilderness setting of BlueFire Pulsar, there is ample time to work on these struggles.
 Therapists can provide multiple sessions for as long as the client needs.
 Clients typically participate in these sessions for an hour to an hour and a half during the day.
 Later, in the evening group therapy sessions, students have the opportunity to reflect and process.
 Clients also meet with their community of support in the morning to continue the process of reflection and understanding.